slavanossar/nuxt-payload-template/README.md

 ### `usePayloadPage` composable

-The `Pages` collection is set up for building predefined page templates, and the `usePayloadPage` composable makes it easy to retrieve page data using Apollo, and also automatically set any SEO/Meta values provided by `@payloadcms/plugin-seo`
+The `Pages` collection is set up for building predefined page templates, and the `usePayloadPage` composable makes it easy to retrieve page data using Apollo, while also automatically set any SEO/Meta values provided by `@payloadcms/plugin-seo`

 ```vue
 <script lang="ts" setup>